This list of cities and towns are where the Syriac people lived in ancient and modern times

 Botrys: Today is called Batrun on the northern Lebanese coast.
 Had bishops in the 5th and 6th centuries

-Busra: a small town in Hauran, now called Eski Sham.
+Busra: A town in Hauran, now called Eski Sham.

 Byblos: Today is called Jubail on the Lebanese coast and part North Bishopric of Phoenicia